napnapnapnap/x4-supply-scan/README.md

 # X4 Vault Finder

-This is a visualisation tool for X4 save files.
-It shows a 3D plot for every sector.
-Stations and vaults are visible, as well as their state.
+This is a visualisation toolchain for X4 save files.
+It shows a 3D plot for every sector in the browser.

-It uses colors for highlighting:
+It uses colors for different objects:

 * Blue for vaults with collectable blueprints
 * Purple for vaults with collectable wares